Money laundering remains an ongoing concern for countries and companies worldwide.

 Today, AML models combine qualitative and quantitive metrics to provide a complete picture of the risk and compliance landscape.
 For example, a purpose-built AI tool might scan transactions for common signs of fraudulent behavior, then notify AML staff of the findings.
 From here, AML teams analyze both the data itself and the market at large to assess their overall level of risk and determine effective action.

 To fully protect yourself from any threats, you'll want to mesh your fraud and AML efforts, ensuring both teams are working together closely.
+For best results, it's important to promote a collaborative risk culture where product and risk teams feel confident and comfortable working together.

 How to Develop an Effective AML Model: 8 Steps to Success